codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to hate facial hair, but then it grew on me.
+Did you know crocodiles could grow up to 15 feet?
+But most just have 4.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+.rs is the top-level domain for what country?
- 1. Bliss
+ 1. Russia
- 2. Whistler
+ 2. Romania
- 3. Neptune
+ 3. Rwanda
- 4. Luna
+ 4. Serbia

 <details>
   <summary>Answer</summary>
-  Luna
+  Serbia
 </details>